 What are Natural Polymers?

 A polymer is basically synthesized by joining small molecules or substances into a single giant molecule by a chemical process.
-The small molecules which are used in synthesizing a polymer is called as monomer.
-Natural Polymers are those substances which are obtained naturally.
+The small molecules which are used in synthesizing a polymer are called monomers.
+Natural polymers are those substances which are obtained naturally.
 These polymers are formed either by the process of addition polymerization or condensation polymerization.

-Some of the Natural polymers also include DNA and RNA, these polymers are very much important in all the life processes of all the living organisms.
+Some natural polymers also include DNA and RNA, these polymers are very much important in all the life processes of all living organisms.
 This messenger RNA is the one that makes possible peptides, proteins, and enzymes in a living body.
-Enzymes inside the living organisms help the reactions to happen and the peptides makes up the structural components of hair, skin, and also the horns of a rhino.
-The other natural polymers are polysaccharides or called as sugar polymers and polypeptides such as keratin, silk, and the hair.
+Enzymes inside the living organisms help the reactions to happen and the peptides make up the structural components of hair, skin, and also the horns of a rhino.
+The other natural polymers are polysaccharides or called sugar polymers and polypeptides such as keratin, silk, and the hair.
 Natural rubber is also a natural polymer which is made of hydrogen and carbon.

 Examples of Natural Polymers

-There are about many examples of natural polymers which occur in nature.
-A brief description on some of them are listed below-
+There are many examples of natural polymers which occur in nature.
+A brief description of some of them is listed below-

-- Proteins and Polypeptides- Proteins are the basic type of natural polymers which constitutes in almost all the living organisms.
+- Proteins and Polypeptides- Proteins are the basic type of natural polymers which constitute almost all living organisms.
 Proteins are said to be most versatile in nature.
-They can also be as catalysts.
-Some of the proteins are called as enzymes.
-These enzymes are responsible for various chemical reactions occurring in our body and it happens about million times faster even without these enzymes.
-One type of protein in our blood called as hemoglobin carries the oxygen from lungs to the cells of a human body.
+They can also be used as catalysts.
+Some proteins are called enzymes.
+These enzymes are responsible for various chemical reactions occurring in our body.
+One type of protein in our blood called haemoglobin carries the oxygen from the lungs to the cells of the human body.

 - Collagen– Collagen is one of the natural polymers and is a protein.
 It makes up the connective tissue present in the skin of human beings.
-This Collagen-polymer is also a fiber that creates an elastic layer below the skin and thus helps in keeping it supple and smooth.
+This collagen-polymer is also a fibre that creates an elastic layer below the skin and thus helps in keeping it supple and smooth.

 - Latex- Latex is known to be a kind of rubber, and rubber is a natural polymer.
-This latex occurs in both the forms either synthetic or natural.
-The natural form of latex is mainly collected from the rubber trees and it is also found in variety of plants which includes the milkweed.
+This latex occurs in both forms either synthetic or natural.
+The natural form of latex is mainly collected from the rubber trees and it is also found in a variety of plants including milkweed.
 It can also be prepared artificially by the process of building up long chains of molecules of styrene.

-- Cellulose– Cellulose is one of the most abundant organic compounds found on the Earth and moreover the purest form of natural cellulose is the cotton.
-The paper manufactured from the woods of trees and also the supporting materials in leaves and plants mainly comprise of cellulose.
-Like the amylose, it is also a polymer which is made from the monomers of glucose.
+- Cellulose– Cellulose is one of the most abundant organic compounds found on the Earth and moreover the purest form of natural cellulose is cotton.
+The paper manufactured from the woods of trees and also the supporting materials in leaves and plants mainly comprise cellulose.
+Like this amylose, it is also a polymer which is made from the monomers of glucose.